 Tetracyclines with sulfonamides are not combined with hydrocortisone, calcium salts, soda.

-All antibacterial drugs are absolutely not compatible with heparin.
+All antibacterial drugs are absolutely incompatible with heparin.

 Penicillins

-When prescribing oral medications, women need to clarify whether they are using oral contraceptives, since penicillins interfere with their action.
-In order to prevent unwanted pregnancy, it is recommended to use barrier methods of contraception during antibiotic therapy.
+When prescribing oral medications, women need to clarify whether they use oral contraceptives because penicillins interfere with their action.
+In order to prevent unwanted pregnancy recommended the use of barrier methods of contraception for the duration of antibiotic therapy.

-Penicillins are not prescribed with sulfonamides in view of a sharp decrease in their bactericidal action.
+Penicillins are not prescribed with sulfonamides in mind sharp decline their bactericidal action.

-It is important to remember that their appointment to patients with long-term use of anticoagulants, antiplatelet agents and non-steroidal anti-inflammatory drugs is undesirable due to the potential for bleeding.
+It is important to remember that their administration to patients who use anticoagulants, antiplatelet agents and non-steroidal anti-inflammatory drugs for a long time is undesirable due to the potential for bleeding.

-Benzylpenicillin salt is not combined with potassium and potassium-sparing diuretics due to the increased risk of hyperkalemia.
+Benzylpenicillin salt is not combined with potassium and potassium-sparing diuretics, in view of the increased risk of hyperkalemia.

 Penicillins and fluoroquinolones are compatible

-It is possible both a combination of protected or extended-spectrum penicillins for oral administration, with local administration of fluoroquinolones (drops), and combined systemic use (Levofloxacin® and Augmentin® for pneumonia).
+Possibly as a combination of protected or extended-spectrum penicillins for oral administration, with local administration of fluoroquinolones (drops), and combined systemic use (Levofloxacin ® and Augmentin ® for pneumonia).

 Cephalosporins

-Due to the high risk of cross-allergic reactions, the first generation is not prescribed together with penicillins.
-It is prescribed with caution to patients with intolerance to beta-lactam antibiotics. in the anamnesis.
+Due to the high risk of cross allergic reactions, do not prescribe the first generation together with penicillins.
+Be wary appoint patients with intolerance to beta-lactam antibiotics. in history.

-The combination with anticoagulants, thrombolytics and antiplatelet agents reduces clotting, can cause bleeding, usually gastrointestinal as a result of hypoprothrombinemia.
+The combination with anticoagulants, thrombolytics and antiplatelet agents reduces clotting, can cause bleeding, usually gastrointestinal due to hypoprothrombinemia.

-The use of antibes. after taking antacids, it reduces the absorption of the drug.
+The use of antibiotics after taking antacids reduces the absorption of the drug.

 Carbapenems

 Ertapenem ® is categorically incompatible with glucose solution.
-Also, carbapenems are not prescribed concurrently with other beta-lactam agents due to the pronounced antagonistic interaction.
+Also, carbapenems are not prescribed simultaneously with other beta-lactam agents due to a pronounced antagonistic interaction.

 Aminoglycosides